 4. Failure to create appropriate human resources guidelines.
 Many small or start-up companies get into hot water when they do not have the requisite employment manuals/handbooks to assist in the management of company personnel.
 Take the time to hire legal counsel to create the appropriate manuals/handbooks for your company.
 Additionally, counsel will ensure that you are in compliance with all federal and state wage and hour regulations and postings.

 5. Protecting customer data on the company website.
-This is an important consideration.
 Many new companies overlook this very important requirement.
 Small businesses get hacked all the time.
 With hacking, comes the loss of sensitive company data and confidential employee information.
 Make sure that your company implements the appropriate protection (i.e. Site Lock) to protect the ly important client and company information.

 6. Employee use of the internet during work hours.
 This relates to a matter of protecting customer data.
 As a practical matter, it is impossible to stop employees from using the internet.
 The only thing a company can realistically do is to limit the time and manner that employees use the web.
 With that said, make sure that your company has put certain filers in place to block unwanted material.
 Your company should also consider monitoring employee website usage to ensure that such usage is consistent with the terms and provisions of the employee handbook/manual.

 8. Make sure that your company registers with all appropriate state commissions.
 This requirement will depend on your company's business structure and the specific nature of your company's business.
-For example, you will need to register with the Commonwealth of Massachusetts Division of Employment and Training regarding the ployment insurance tax.
-As to other state and municipal requirements, this is another reason to obtain good legal counsel.
+For example, you will need to register with the Commonwealth of Massachusetts Division of Employment and Training regarding the unemployment insurance tax.
+As to other state and municipal requirements, hiring competent legal counsel will help you register in the appropriate forums to protect your business.

 At the Katz Law Group, we have worked with many businesses over many years.
 Using our deep knowledge that comes from both trial and business experience, we help our clients craft the right business model.
 Please contact us at 508-480-8202 to inquire as to how we can help your business get off on the right track.